 About Ilene Sova

-Passionate about social justice issues, Ilene Sova is the founder of the Feminist Art Conference, and Blank Canvases an in-school creative arts programme for elementary students.
-Sova teaches in the Faculty of Art at OCADU University and her atelier at Walnut Studios.
+Ilene Sova is an Artist Educator with Afro-Caribbean Mixed Race, Seminole Indigenous and settler ancestry, who lives with a disability.
+As such, she passionately identifies with the tenets of intersectional feminism and has dedicated her career to art and activism.
+Ilene Sova is the founder of the Feminist Art Conference and Blank Canvases, an in-school creative arts programme for elementary school students.
+Sova teaches as a sessional instructor in the Faculty of Art at OCADU University and her atelier, at Walnut Studios.